bgoonz/docs-collection/github/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account.md

 ---
 title: Personalizing Codespaces for your account
-intro: 'You can personalize {% data variables.product.prodname_codespaces %} by using a `dotfiles` repository on {% data variables.product.product_name %} or by using Settings Sync.'
+intro: "You can personalize {% data variables.product.prodname_codespaces %} by using a `dotfiles` repository on {% data variables.product.product_name %} or by using Settings Sync."
-permissions: 'Anyone can personalize {% data variables.product.prodname_codespaces %} for their user account.'
+permissions: "Anyone can personalize {% data variables.product.prodname_codespaces %} for their user account."
 redirect_from:
   - /github/developing-online-with-github-codespaces/personalizing-github-codespaces-for-your-account
   - /github/developing-online-with-codespaces/personalizing-codespaces-for-your-account
   - /codespaces/setting-up-your-codespace/personalizing-codespaces-for-your-account
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Codespaces